 3.13 There are some developments which do not have sea water for flushing.
 Sewage treatment systems are installed in such developments to recycle used flush water for continual use.
-Such recycling of flush water should pose no health hazard if the treatment process operates well.
+Recycling of flush water should pose no health hazard if the treatment process operates well.
 There have however been complaints by residents that bugs, worms and bacteria appear in their toilet bowls.
-Sub-standard maintenance of the treatment plants is to blame.
-The sales brochure should therefore contain information on the flush water/sewage treatment plants where they are supplied.
+Sub-standard maintenance of the treatment plants may be to blame.
+We therefore are of the view that the sales brochure should contain information on the flush water/sewage treatment plants where they are supplied.